CoAdapTree/testdata_validation/README.md

 If you use or are inspired by code from this repo, please site related manuscripts and data (update for code deposition to follow):

+Data
+- NCBI Bioproject PRJNA744263
+- Dryad - contains all filtered SNP calls, pipeline config files, and metadata for SRA and Biosamples
+- Zenodo - contains an archived release of this repository

-Lind et al. (2020) Haploid, diploid, and pooled exome capture recapitulate features of biology and paralogy in two non-model tree species. bioRxiv https://doi.org/10.1101/2020.10.07.329961
+Lind et al. (in press) Haploid, diploid, and pooled exome capture recapitulate features of biology and paralogy in two non-model tree species.
+Accepted to Molecular Ecology Resources.
+Available on bioRxiv https://doi.org/10.1101/2020.10.07.329961

 ---